 Clay Garden Stakes

 I dabble in polymer clay quite a bit.
 One of the reasons I like it so much is that it can mimic just about any material.
 These garden stakes were made with polymer clay, skewers, letter stamps, and a little paint to fill in the impressions made by the stamps.
 You can “fire” polymer clay in an old toaster oven, or use air dry clay instead, and paint them once they harden.
-If you’d like a tutorial for this design, please click on the button below.
-I’d love for you to join the Tree Huggin’ Tribe as well; I send my tribe mates exclusive craft tutorials.
+If you’d like a tutorial for this design, please click on the image.
+I’d love for you to join the Tree Huggin’ Mom mailing list as well; I send my fellow tree huggers exclusive craft tutorials.

 I hope these designs inspire you not only to craft some cute garden label stakes, but also to plant a garden of your own.
 Whether you prefer bright flowers or more subtle herbs, any container plant adds beauty and a touch of nature to your home, front porch, or back deck.
 So, get out there and plant (and hug too, if you like) some green things!